-How do do move ahead in the face of these forces?
+How do move ahead in the face of these forces?

 In this type of environment, your ability to advance doesn’t depend on “doing the job”; it depends on your ability to stand-out and be noticed WHILE doing the job.

 Your challenge is to develop a strategy that spells out clear, relevant, and compelling terms why YOU, and only YOU, should get the opportunity in play.

 You don’t necessarily have to be BETTER than your internal competition.
 You don’t have to perform your current job more accurately or more proficiently than other candidates perform their roles.

 These types of comparatives rarely decide who gets the prize.
 The hiring manager generally looks at a group of candidates who are all at the same level of job proficiency; who all do their job at with the same level of competence.

 Effective job performance becomes table stakes to be considered for an opportunity to move up or across the organization.

-When looking at a crowd of candidates who all generally perform at the same level, the hiring manager is attracted to someone who is different in some way from everyone else.
+When looking at a crowd of candidates who all generally perform at the same level, the hiring manager is attracted to someone different in some way from everyone else.

 Over my 30+ year career as an executive leader, I gravitated to candidates who showed me that they were special and different in these skill areas.